adevshark/kinder-web-front/README.md

 ### Installation

-Although I prefer yarn, you can use either yarn or npm:
+You can use either yarn or npm:

 - `npm install` or simply `yarn`